 - MRAC Meetings change to the first Thursday of each month (except July and August).
-The change was the result of Wauwatosa Savings date assignments. - MRAC adds a General class license class to the Novice class the club has been running.
-Al Bellanger W9MDG is the first instructor of the new class. - MRAC suffers through a brief political turmoil with the removal of a director from the board Russ Burss W9RKP, (for the first time in club history?), the resignation of a President, alternative, semi-secret meetings, and general turmoil (including letters from lawyers from both sides of the issue).
+The change was the result of Wauwatosa Savings date assignments. - MRAC adds a license class covering both Advanced and Extra to the Novice and General classes the club has been running.
+Al Bellanger W9MDG is the first instructor of the new class, moving over from the General class. - MRAC suffers through a brief political turmoil with the removal of a director from the board - Russ Burss W9RKP, (for the first time in club history?), the resignation of a President, alternative, semi-secret meetings, and general turmoil (including letters from lawyers from both sides of the issue).
 One club meeting consisted of nothing but members shouting at each other for almost 3 hours.
 It was at least 6 months until things began to return to a "normal" state.
-Some members, including life members, never returned to the club, leaving in protest.
-This also marked the beginning of a period of contention between some members as to what the club should be doing and how to do it. - MRAC "Old Timers Nite" (not yet called a Christmas party) on December 11, featured ARRL Vice President/General Manager (and future IARU President) Dick Baldwin W1RU (once again) as well as Acting Central Division Director, Ken Ebneter K9EN, Director Elect, Edmond A. Metzger W9PRN, Wisconsin Section Communications Manager Roy Pederson K9FHI, , and former division Director Phil Haller W9HPG.
+Some members, including several life members, never returned to the club, leaving in protest.
+This also marked the beginning of a period of contention between some members as to what the club should be doing and how to do it. - MRAC "Old Timers Nite" (not yet called a Christmas party) on December 11, featured ARRL Vice President/General Manager (and future IARU President) Dick Baldwin W1RU (once again) as well as Acting Central Division Director, Ken Ebneter K9EN, Director Elect, Edmond A. Metzger W9PRN, Wisconsin Section Communications Manager Roy Pederson K9FHI, and former division Director Phil Haller W9HPG.
 The party continued the recent addition of a dinner for a cost of \$8.50 per person. - Governor Lee Dreyfus signed documents proclaiming May 17th Amateur Radio Day in Wisconsin.
 This notice was displayed on a sign on City Hall.
-QST magazine runs a picture of Milwaukee City Hall with Amateur Radio sign in the December issue. - May The Milwaukee Area Amateur Radio Society (MAARS 145.13 repeater) is formed. - FCC allows the use of ASCII code for teletype and other digital transmissions (previously restricted to 5 level Baudot code). - The Dentron company is sold.
-Soon to disappear. - Ted Turner of Atlanta, Ga, starts the first all-news / 24 hour news television channel in the United States Cable News Network CNN.
+QST magazine runs a picture of Milwaukee City Hall with Amateur Radio sign in the December issue.
+A picture also appears on the cover of a Norwegian ham magazine as May 17th is a national holiday there - Norwegian Constitution Day. - May The Milwaukee Area Amateur Radio Society (MAARS 145.13 repeater) is formed. - FCC allows the use of ASCII code for teletype and other digital transmissions (previously restricted to 5 level Baudot code). - The Dentron Company is sold.
+Soon to disappear. - The magazine "Nuts & Volts" is founded.
+It starts life as a large format, printed on newsprint, all advertising "magazine".
+It would be some years before the advertising would be cut back and it take on the look of a "real" magazine with technical articles. - Ted Turner of Atlanta, Ga, starts the first all-news / 24 hour news television channel in the United States Cable News Network CNN.
 The sign on was 5:00 PM June 1. - December John Lennon of the Beatles is murdered by a crazed "fan" outside his home in New York City.